Civil Service Exam Practice Tests (2024 Guide)

 However, all Civil Service Tests, regardless of the job you apply for, will assess the following:

-Test questions are multiple-choice.
+The civil service exam questions are presented in a multiple-choice format.
 Expect the test to take at least one hour, although many of the Civil Service Tests will take longer depending on the role applied for.

 1. Which of the following words most closely matches the meaning of ‘reliable’?